-I am a fully qualified counselor with a professional diploma in counselling.
-This included 100 hours of supervised volunteer counselling, with organisations who provided low-cost or free counselling to clients from very diverse backgrounds.
+My original qualification in counselling included 100 hours of supervised volunteer counselling in organisations who provided low-cost or free counselling to clients from very diverse backgrounds.
 It cemented within me the need for therapy to be more affordable and accessible to all.

 My initial training was person centered, in essence this means believing you, the client, is the expert in your own life.
-I see myself as a guide, or navigator, whose role is not to take charge but to walk alongside you.
-I was fortunate that my department took an integrationist approach, encouraging us to use and develop skills from all schools of counselling.
+I was fortunate that my department encouraged us to use and develop skills from all schools of counselling.

-I have undergone specific training in working with:
+I have undergone specific extra training and am experienced in working with:

 - child abuse